About this course

 1. In order to be considered for entry, applicants must have completed:

-– at least five years of documented relevant work experience related to film and television, with evidence of artistic ability and achievement or practice comparable to that expected of undergraduate degree holders in relevant disciplines;
+– a minimum of six years of documented, relevant work experience related to film and television, with evidence of artistic ability and achievement or practice comparable to that expected of undergraduate degree holders in relevant disciplines;

 - a selection test which may include both visual and written elements; and